 How many retail networks do you offer nationally?

 We offer a single national pharmacy network that provides members with access to over 67,000 pharmacies located in 50 states, the District of Columbia, Puerto Rico and the Virgin Islands.
 The network includes 82% of the independent and chain pharmacies in the country.
-Members can obtain information about a participating pharmacy via the Internet by accessing DocFind® or by contacting Member Services at the toll-free phone number on their Member ID card.
+You can find participating pharmacies on our secure member site or by calling Member Services at the toll-free phone number on your Member ID card.

 Do you provide a toll-free Member Services number for the retail and mail-order programs?